1. Controller, Serrala Companies

 (3) Information on third-party cookies can be found in section 6.
 Use of Web Analytics Services.

 (4) Flash cookies are not recorded by your browser but rather by your Flash plugin.
 These cookies store the necessary data independent of the browser used and have no automatic expiry date.
-If you do not want your computer to process Flash cookies, you must install a corresponding add-on.
-The legal basis for this data processing is Art.
-6(1) lit. f) of the GDPR.
-We have a legitimate interest in processing this data because it enables us to carry out statistical evaluations regarding the use of our website and to optimize our online offerings for users.
+Serrala does not use flash cookies.

-You can configure your choice in our Consent Management Tool and also via your browser settings according to your needs, for example to refuse third-party cookies or all cookies.
+You can configure your choice in our Consent Management Tool and also via your browser settings according to your needs, for example to refuse third-party cookies or all cookies, except those strictly necessary.
 If you do so, however, you may not be able to use all the functions of this website.

 6. Use of Web Analytics Services